ErikFontanel/portfolio/content/expertise/index.md

 ---
 title: Expertise
-intro: • one who experiments with materials and ideas to fully understand their capacities, and who further iterates on their learning to find better solutions to current problems.
+intro: ▪︎ one who experiments with materials and ideas to fully understand their capacities, and who further iterates on their learning to find better solutions to current problems.
 layout: ./layouts/page.njk
 tags:
   - page
 ---

-As a **Digital Product Designer** and **Front-End Developer** I design and develop innovative digital products for the internet in the realm of e-commerce and digital products (SaaS).
+As a **Digital Product Designer** and **Front-End Developer** I help clients translate their vision and business goals into interactive digital products through an interdisciplinary understanding of design, development and strategy.

 In everything I do, I'm interested in how design and technology can intersect to create the best possible outcome for the user and the business.